gatien-lamulle/trowelJS/Readme.md

 By importing the TrowelJS CSS, you can easily apply predefined styles to your bricks.

-However, TrowelJS allows further customization to tailor the forms to your specific needs.
-Feel free to explore other CSS rules and classes provided by TrowelJS to customize various form elements further.
+However, TrowelJS allows further customization to tailor the bricks to your specific needs.
+Feel free to explore other CSS rules and classes provided by TrowelJS to customize various bricks elements further.

 ## Contributing